dnlnln/sql-server-samples/samples/databases/wide-world-importers/wwi-integration-etl/README.md

 **Software prerequisites:**

 <!-- Examples -->
-1. SQL Server 2016 (or higher).
+1. SQL Server 2016 (or higher) with the databases WideWorldImporters and WideWorldImportersDW.
+These can be on different instances.
 2. Visual Studio 2015.
 3. SQL Server 2016 Integration Services.
-This needs to be installed on the same machine as Visual Studio to be able to build the project.
+  - This needs to be installed on the same machine as Visual Studio to be able to build the project.
+  - Make sure you have already created an SSIS Catalog.
+If not, to do that, right click Integration Services in Object Explorer, and choose to add catalog.
+Follow the defaults.
+It will ask you to enable sqlclr and provide a password.

 <a name=run-this-sample></a>